 - Try not to use very small cams/RPs for major anchor pieces.
 Yes, there are quality #00 cam placements, but often very small pro is hard to place well, has much less margin for error and is not rated to the full strength of larger gear.

 Entire instructional books have been written on anchors.
-What I’ve discussed here are the basic techniques I use for building anchors quickly and in a variety of situations with fairly minimal gear.
-I strongly suggest practicing building anchors while standing on the flat earth, before heading skyward.
+I’ve discussed here the basic techniques I use for building anchors quickly and in a variety of situations with fairly minimal gear.
+I strongly suggest practicing building anchors while standing on the flat earth before heading skyward.

 Of course, multipitch climbing requires expertise beyond just building anchors.
-Communication, route finding, rope management and descents among other things taken for granted in single pitch climbing, can be much more difficult.
-But the world of climbing really opens up when you’re 500 feet off the deck, the raging river below is indistinguishable from the breeze and you are sharing a perfectly intense and peaceful day on the rock with a good friend.
+Communication, route finding, rope management, and descents can be much more difficult, among other things taken for granted in single pitch climbing.
+But the world of climbing really opens up when you’re 500 feet off the deck, the raging river below is indistinguishable from the breeze, and you are sharing a perfectly intense and peaceful day on the rock with a good friend.